 Certificate In Linguistics

 In addition to an M.A. in Linguistics, the Linguistics Program at Florida International University offers a Certificate acknowledging that a student has demonstrated competence in course work pertaining to the study of linguistics.
 This Certificate is designed to meet the needs of those who have a general interest in linguistics studies, as well as those for whom work in linguistics would assist in career planning or advancement.
 Both undergraduate and graduate students are eligible to earn the certificate.
 A student can acquire a Certificate in Linguistic Studies by successfully completing at least six courses in linguistics or linguistics-related courses, totaling eighteen credit hours.
+Students should apply for admission to the program when they are sure of their interest in Linguistics, after successful completion of a first Linguistics course.
 Students should consult a Certificate advisor in selecting courses.
+Successful completion entails obtaining a B average (3.0) across the 6 Linguistics courses, with a minimum of a C grade in each individual course.

 You may download the Certificate Application form here: http://onestop.fiu.edu/specialty-students/certificate-applicants/index.html